pmleveque/pmleveque.github.com/_posts/2015-02-17-can-theology-foster-innovation.md

 The last four years of my life were dedicated to philosophy—that is love of wisdom; and theology—the logos of God, that is a rational discourse about the Absolute.
 Innovation means looking towards the future, and those sciences seem to be about the past.
 Is that true?
 It is.
 However it is not about a revoked past.
 It is about the foundations of our present and future.
-Innovation is not about ex nihilo* creation, it is about evolving some existing reality**.
+Innovation is not about ex nihilo[^1] creation, it is about evolving some existing reality[^2].

 When I start speaking about my coursework in philosophy and theology, I cannot help adding anthropology.
 Literally: a rational discourse about Man.
 The Absolute is known only through Man, it reveals Itself through Man, and then, there is no way one can try to understand the Principle of all things without looking for some kind of knowledge about the human reality.